xenthm/tp/docs/DeveloperGuide.md

 inheriting from the abstract `Command` class.
 Ensure that each new command class includes an implementation of the `execute` method and appropriately interacts with the `Ui` class for user feedback.
 Additionally, developers should update the `Parser` class to gather the relevant arguments from the user for their commands.
+Lastly, it is important that developers expand the static `CommandValidator` and use it to verify the correctness of the arguments provided and to throw the relevant exceptions otherwise.

 ### Saving Data
 `AuthorList` data accumulated by the user can be saved with the provided `Storage` and `StorageHelper` classes.